What is Ovarian Cancer?

-Common Side Effects and Tips for Side Effect Management
+Side Effects Management

 Ask about possible side effects before you start treatment, and continue to talk with your health care team about side effects during treatment.
 Treatment for side effects is important to maintaining your quality of life.
 Common side effects include: